 To apply for a hospitality business loan online, visit the Lumi website.
 You’ll just need the following on-hand to complete your application:

 You can even link-up your cloud accounting software to complete the application, or we also accept your accounting statements as PDFs.
 If we require additional accounting information, one of our team members will be in touch.

 Additionally, alternative lenders tend to have a much simpler and faster application process.
-You can just apply online within minutes, receive a lending decision in less than 24 hours, and have your approved funds deposited as early as the next business day.
+You can just apply online within minutes, receive a lending decision in less than two hours, and have your approved funds deposited on the same business day.
 Banks, on the other hand, can take 3-4 weeks to approve your application and provide you with your funds.